nospamcalfee/pico-ap-configure/README.md

 exists in flash, that is used for a connect.
 After timeout it will start the access point (by default name ```webapp_xx_xx_xx``` where xx is a sort of random hex number).
 The default network password is cleverly ```password```.
-Your own local iot network name and password can be changed in the function be_access_point.
+Your own local iot network name and password can be changed in the picow_web.c function ```be_access_point```.
 After connecting to your ap, you can then access the html in a browser at 192.168.4.1 and set the actual wifi network credentials you have locally.

 I extended this example to include mdns (AKA bonjour or avahi).
 I was surprised to see a panic from lwip.
 Searching around the forums I see